uc-r/uc-r.github.io/datawrangling/week-2.md

 Consequently, this week will give you a strong foundation for the different ways to get your data into R and understanding the basics of your data set.
 This will prepare you for your first challenge in completing your course project - that of *acquiring* your data!

-Below outlines the readings that you need to review and the assignments you need to complete after Monday's class.
-The skills and functions introduced in these tutorials will be necessary for Monday's in-class activities.
+Below outlines the readings that you need to review and the assignments you need to complete after Saturday's class.
+The skills and functions introduced in these tutorials will be necessary for Saturday's in-class activities.

 <hr>